-A thing to note about the above hypothesis is that nuclear fission is assumed to take place in the corona of the Sun, and most likely in the chromosphere and photosphere as well.
+Note that the above hypothesis assumes that nuclear fission is taking place in the corona of the Sun, and possibly in the chromosphere and photosphere as well.

 Nuclear fission is an exothermic reaction for all elements heavier than iron, and quite possibly for lighter elements as well.